Domaine Faiveley

 • Tasting Notes

 • The nose exudes small red fruits combined with notes of oak and spice.
-The palate offers good balance, rich aromas, and delicate tannins resulting in a very distinctive wine with exceptional aromatic persistence.
+The palate offers good balance, rich aromas and delicate tannins resulting in a very distinctive wine with exceptional aromatic persistency.